Health care is changing. Seize the opportunity to improve lives.

 3M’s healthcare transformation solutions are designed to help payers, managed care organizations and provider-owned health plans change fragmented, encounter-based health care into integrated, value-based systems, such as accountable care organizations (ACOs) and population health management programs.

-Through analytics and strategic support, 3M prepares organizations for population health, payment transformation, risk assessment and value-based care.
+Through analytics and strategic support, 3M prepares organizations for population health, payment reform, risk assessment and value-based care.

 Whether you want to build programs for population health management or accountable care, experiment with new payment models, or forge community partnerships to improve market competitiveness, a solid data foundation is the place to start.

 Creating a data foundation involves acquiring, aggregating and refining disparate information to produce a relevant dataset.
 While harmonizing multiple sources of data may sound straightforward, it’s a complex process that must be approached with intense care and skill—your dataset will guide and support you in every effort to increase value.
 If data integrity is not high, the result can be poor patient health outcomes and sunk costs.